 COVID-19 Mild and Moderate illness categories were developed by the WHO and focus on lower respiratory symptoms and oxygenation status of the patient.
-Patients offered treatment should be appreciably symptomatic from COVID 19.
+Patients offered treatment should be appreciably symptomatic from COVID 19 or have a non-reassuring clinical presentation.